justincbagley/piranha/etc/README.md

 ## pushover.cfg.sample

-To use the [Pushover][1] notification function in your scripts take the following steps.
+To use the [Pushover][1] notification function in your scripts, take the following steps:

 1. If you haven't done so already, create a [Pushover][1] account and create a Pushover application.
 2. Rename `pushover.cfg.sample` to `pushover.cfg`